NeleWandel/TDS/docs/source/API.rst

 Acquisition
 ---------
+| With the commands of the acquisition group it is possible to set up the instruments signal aquisition as well as the way signals are processed into waveforms.

 .. method:: ActivateAveraging(WaveformAmount)
 | Enables the *averaging acquisition mode*.
 In this mode the oscilloscope averages all acquired values from multiple waveforms and create a waveform based on the averaged values.